kyma-project/kyma/docs/event-bus/docs/013-service-programming-model.md

 ## Successful Delivery

-The delivered message to a subscriber would be considered as successfully consumed if the service HTTP response status code was `2xx`.
-However, responding with a status code, not a `2xx` (< 200 or >= 300) means an unsuccessful message consumption and the message delivery will be retried.
-And this implies **At-least-once** delivery guarantee.
+A message delivered to a subscriber is considered successfully consumed if the service's HTTP response status code is `2xx`.
+If the status code is not `2xx` (< 200 or >= 300), it means that a message consumption is not successful and that the message delivery is re-tried.
+This implies **At-least-once** delivery guarantee.

 ## Event Subscription Service Example

-Refer to his [example](https://github.com/kyma-project/examples/tree/master/event-subscription/service) to find a complete scenario for implementing a subscriber service to a business event.
+Refer to [this](https://github.com/kyma-project/examples/tree/master/event-subscription/service) example to find a complete scenario for implementing a subscriber service to a business Event.